Vishodhan/Mental-health-annual-income-correlation/README.md

 ## **Depression vs GDP Analysis**

 Mental health disorders like depression and anxiety can hamper the overall productivity and mental wellbeing of a person in the long run.
 Such disorders can affect work productivity and in turn the GDP of a country.
-This project aims to understand and discover the correlation between number of people suffering from depression and its impact and effect on the overall GDP of a country.
+This project aims to understand and discover the correlation between number of people suffering from depression and its impact and effect on the overall GDP of a country. <br>
-The objective is to visualize how these parameters are related for different countries (India, USA, U.A.E, Australia) and try to predict the depression count in a country based on the GDP using Linear regression and polynomial regression algorithms.
+The objective is to visualize how these parameters are related for different countries (India, USA, U.A.E, Australia) and try to predict the depression count in a country based on the GDP using Linear regression and polynomial regression algorithms. <br>
-The outcome of the project is the discovery of the sparsity of the data which lead to poor model performance.
+The outcome of the project is the discovery of the sparsity of the data which lead to poor model performance. <br>
 However, with the correlation as the main aim of the project, we were able to visualize and understand how these factors affect each other.

 ## **Data**
 The datasets used for this project has been fetched from ourworldindata.org.
-In case you'd like to explore the datasets on your own, given below are the links. https://ourworldindata.org/grapher/depressive-disorders-prevalence-ihme https://ourworldindata.org/grapher/depressive-disorders-prevalence-vs-gdp-per-capita
+In case you'd like to explore the datasets on your own, given below are the links. <br>
+https://ourworldindata.org/grapher/depressive-disorders-prevalence-ihme
+https://ourworldindata.org/grapher/depressive-disorders-prevalence-vs-gdp-per-capita